Stowe Gardens: The Temple of British Worthies

 Designed by Kent and built 1734–1735.
 Built of stone, it is a curving roofless exedra with a large stone pier in the centre surmounted by a stepped pyramid containing an oval niche that contains a bust of Mercury, a copy of the original.
 The curving wall contains six niches either side of the central pier, with further niches on the two ends of the wall and two more behind.
 At the back of the Temple is a chamber with an arched entrance, dedicated to Signor Fido, a greyhound.

 The niches are filled by busts, half of which were carved by John Michael Rysbrack for a previous building in the gardens.
 They portray John Milton, William Shakespeare, John Locke, Sir Isaac Newton, Sir Francis Bacon, Elizabeth I, William III and Inigo Jones.
 The other eight are by Peter Scheemakers, which were commissioned especially for the Temple.
-These represent Alexander Pope, Sir Thomas Gresham, King Alfred the Great, The Black Prince, Sir Walter Raleigh, Sir Francis Drake, John Hampden and Sir John Barnard (Whig MP and opponent of the Whig Prime Minister Sir Robert Walpole).
+These represent Alexander Pope, Sir Thomas Gresham, King Alfred the Great, Edward the Black Prince, Sir Walter Raleigh, Sir Francis Drake, John Hampden and Sir John Barnard (Whig MP and opponent of the Whig Prime Minister Sir Robert Walpole).

 The choice of who was considered a 'British Worthy' was very much influenced by the Whig politics of the family, the chosen individuals falling into two groups, eight known for their actions and eight known for their thoughts and ideas.
 The only woman to be included was Elizabeth I. The inscription above her bust, which praises her leadership, reads: